vultisig/docs/user-actions/managing-your-vault/README.md

 ---
-description: How to manage a vault with the different Functions
+description: How to manage a vault with the different functions
 ---

 # Managing your Vault